 What If Things Go Wrong?

 You are thinking about boarding school.
 But you've heard that the work is tough.
 Furthermore, they will expel you in a heartbeat if you are caught doing anything seriously wrong.
 Is this true?
-Is that the way boarding schools actually work?
+Is that the way boarding schools work?
 Let's look at the facts.

-The academic work is difficult.
+1. The academic work is difficult.

 There's no escaping the truth about academics in private schools.
 Academics are the reason a private school exists in the first place.
 The academic standards are high.
 There is a lot of homework.
 There are a lot of subjects and a lot of ground to cover in every class.
-Sometimes the lessons are hard to understand.
-Just remember whenever you feel discouraged that you were admitted to the school because it felt you could do the academic work involved.
-The school-based its decision on your academic transcripts and your admissions test scores.
+Sometimes, the lessons are hard to understand.
+Just remember, whenever you feel discouraged that you were admitted to the school because you thought you could do the academic work involved.
+The school-based its decision on your academic transcripts and admissions test scores.

-MJ The Student Actuary offers some study tips for difficult subjects.
+MJ The Student Actuary offers some study tips for complex subjects.

-Your home away from home.
+2. Your home away from home.

 How can private schools enforce such an idealistic approach?
 They do it by being exemplars of what they are teaching.
-You see, boarding schools don't just teach physics or Chinese and then close the classroom door and forget about you until the next class.
+You see, boarding schools don't just teach physics or Chinese, and then they close the classroom door and forget about you until the next class.
 That does not happen because you are part of a residential community that learns together, eats together, plays sports together, and watches TV together.
 Boarding schools function like one big family.

-I can hear you thinking "But I am an only child.
-My mother is the CEO of a multi-national corporation and travels all the time.
+I can hear you thinking, "But I am an only child.
+My mother is the CEO of a multinational corporation and travels all the time.
 My parents divorced when I was 12.
 What do I know about family?
 I don't even know which of our five homes to call home.
 Why should I even care?"

 In this brief video, a boarding school student offers her take on being away from home.

-A balanced approach.
+3. A balanced approach.

-Lots of individual attention.
+4. Lots of individual attention.

 Unlike being in a public school, your teachers and fellow students will know if you are depressed or having problems.
-Hiding behind a wall of alcohol or marijuana won't be an option because 99% of the time your classmates and teachers will have noticed that something is wrong.
+Hiding behind a wall of alcohol or marijuana won't be an option because 99% of the time, your classmates and teachers will have noticed that something is wrong.
 You will have had a chance to get the professional counseling and guidance you need.
 Private schools concern themselves with educating the whole child.
-They can balance academics, athletics, extracurricular activities, and social life because they have been doing just that very successfully for many years.
+They can balance academics, athletics, extracurricular activities, and social life because they have been doing that successfully for many years.

 Questions?
-Contact us on Facebook. @boardingschoolreview
+Contact us on Facebook or Instagram. @boardingschoolreview

 comments powered by Disqus